 And while the species is under threat like so many other sturgeon types, the Shovelnose is still going strong and commercially fished within the US.

-The pearls have a signature black charcoal color, though usually much smaller in size than the eastern counterparts.
+The pearls have a signature black charcoal color, though usually much smaller in size than their medium-sized, high grade eastern counterparts.
 On the palate, the beads deliver a delightful burst of buttery flavor with slight sweetness and nuttiness.

 Considering the wide availability and domestic production of Hackleback caviar, it’s one of the most popular roe products in the United States, with a strong international market as well.